mekaufman/iam/connect_dedicated_id.md

 # Connecting a dedicated ID to your public IBMid
 {: #connect_dedicated_id}

-To log in to a dedicated cloud where public IAM service is available, {{site.data.keyword.Bluemix_notm}} CLI asks you to log in with your public IBMid instead of the dedicated ID.
+To log in to a dedicated cloud where public IAM service is available, you must log in to the {{site.data.keyword.Bluemix_notm}} CLI with your public IBMid instead of the dedicated ID.
 {:shortdesc}

 ```